Faculty of Arts and Science

 - A candidate for graduation must have successfully completed a program of concentration in the form of an honours, specialization, or major program.

-- A candidate for graduation must have successfully completed at least 24 credits outside the single discipline or department from which the degree concentration has been chosen.
+- A candidate for graduation must have successfully completed at least 24 credits outside the single discipline defined by the four-letter course prefix from which the degree concentration has been chosen (for exceptions to the 24-credit rule see section 31.001).
 Within every block of 30 credits taken towards the degree, a student will normally choose no more than 24 credits from any one discipline or department.

 - A candidate for graduation must have successfully completed at least 18 credits from courses in Arts and Science in every block of 30 credits taken towards the degree.